Al153/PartIIProject/Ideas.md

 - The premise is to provide the following:
     - An algebraic DSL in scala to allow construction of complex queries
     - A conversion from algebraic DSL to an core.intermediate tree of actions to be executed against the database
-    - A Monadic results container type (to contain the result of a given expression), which represents the asynchronicity and ability to return a collection of results, along with the `view` that the reslts were generated against
+    - A Monadic results container type (to contain the result of a given expression), which represents the asynchronicity and ability to return a collection of results, along with the `core.view` that the reslts were generated against
-        - This would likely be a monad transformer stack of the core.monads: Future (asynchronicity), State (to hold the view the query was executed with), Either (Typesafe and elegant core.error case handling), and List (a query may return a colleciton of results from the same view, eg "find all people who are related to John Smith")
+        - This would likely be a monad transformer stack of the core.monads: Future (asynchronicity), State (to hold the core.view the query was executed with), Either (Typesafe and elegant core.error case handling), and List (a query may return a colleciton of results from the same core.view, eg "find all people who are related to John Smith")
-    - A system of logical "`view`s" of the underlying database
+    - A system of logical "`core.view`s" of the underlying database
-        - A `view` is an immutable object representing the database at a logical point in time
+        - A `core.view` is an immutable object representing the database at a logical point in time
-            - For example, if we start with view `v` and execute an `insert (a -[r1]-> b)` and `insert (c -[r2]-> d)` against it, then we should end up with 3 total views, `v`, `v + (a -[r1]-> b)`, and `v + (c -[r2]-> d)`
+            - For example, if we start with core.view `v` and execute an `insert (a -[r1]-> b)` and `insert (c -[r2]-> d)` against it, then we should end up with 3 total views, `v`, `v + (a -[r1]-> b)`, and `v + (c -[r2]-> d)`
-            - Hence, `view`s essentially act like commits in git
+            - Hence, `core.view`s essentially act like commits in git
-        - we need to do garbage collection. when an in-memory `view` runs out of objects holding it, it should garbage collect itself from the SQL implementation - could be very tricky over a distributed system.
+        - we need to do garbage collection. when an in-memory `core.view` runs out of objects holding it, it should garbage collect itself from the SQL implementation - could be very tricky over a distributed system.
             - so distributed semantics are probably a major extension/out of current scope
     - An execution engine to compile the core.intermediate language to an SQL query that executes the graph level query represented against the internal database
         - This should start out relatively trivial and if I have time left over, I might look at doing some simple optimisations, since we have some nice functional features to exploit